indirect/andre.arko.net/_posts/2020-06-06-changing-git-and-githubs-default-branch-name.md

   fi
 }
 ```

+To use it, run `hub default-branch [NAME]` in a checkout of the repo you want to change.
+If you pass an argument, that will be used as the branch name.
+Otherwise, the branch name `main` will be used.

 Now that your git repos are slightly less bad, why not spend some time looking for actions you can take to oppose racism today?